Hannah Exalts the Lord in Prayer, 1-11

 ‘Hannah overlooks the gift and praises the giver, whereas most forget the giver and fasten only on the gift.
 Every stream should lead us to the fountain, and the favors we receive from God should raise our admiration of the infinite perfections there are in God.
 There may be other Samuels, but no other Jehovah. . .God is to be praised as a peerless being, and of unparalleled perfection.’
 (MHC)

-5 Those who were full hire themselves out for food,
+2:5 Those who are well-fed hire themselves out to earn food,

 he brings down to the grave and raises up.

 2:8 He lifts the weak from the dust;

 he raises the poor from the ash heap

 and to bestow on them an honored position.